eyanshu1997/mptcp/doc/manual/source/gnuplot.rst

 .. sourcecode:: bash

-  $ ./waf --run src/stats/examples/gnuplot-example
+  $ ./waf shell
+  $ cd build/debug/src/stats/examples
+  $ ./gnuplot-example

-This should produce the following gnuplot control files:
+This should produce the following gnuplot control files in the directory where the example is located:

 .. sourcecode:: text